 Have A Potential Case Reviewed By An Attorney

 Thousands of women throughout the United States may have developed ovarian cancer from side effects of talcum powder.
 Lawsuits are being investigated over allegedly inadequate warnings provided by manufacturers who sell talcum-based products under various different names, including Baby Powder, Body Powder and Talc Powder.

 STATUS OF TALC POWDER LAWSUITS Product liability lawyers are reviewing potential talcum powder ovarian cancer lawsuits for women throughout the United States.
-At least one case has already been successful at trial against Johnson & Johnson over failure to warn about the risk of ovarian cancer from Shower-to-Shower Body Powder.
+Several cases have already been successful at trial against Johnson & Johnson over failure to warn about the risk of ovarian cancer, with one resulting in a $4.7 billion verdict.

 OVERVIEW: Talcum powder is derived from talc, which is a hydrated magnesium silicate.
 It is used for a multitude of purposes and is in many, if not most, U.S. households in some form or another.

 While it is most commonly known as Baby Powder, used to prevent or treat rashes, many women also talc powder for personal hygiene and cosmetics.
 As a result, many different products are also marketed as body powder, such as “Shower to Shower” and other brand names.

 Talc contained in many of these powders is a mineral composed of hydrated magnesium silicate.
 While talc powder is generally recognized as safe, it may pose serious and potentially life-threatening health concerns when used for feminine hygiene.